The competition in the industry of online investing and trading has never been more intense than right now. There are over 30 very

 Related articles: Brokers lowering commissions,

-Commodities inverse ETFs, US bank checking accounts review, Best oil ETFs
+Commodities inverse ETFs, Best mutual funds investing books, Best oil ETFs

 So who would be the most likely candidates to buy them?
 In our opinion, the most likely buyers would be Fidelity Investments,